Event sources and related topics

 SimpleInboundEventSource and CachingInboundEventSource are used to handle incoming events from webhooks and messaging systems.

-implementation that you will never have to deal with directly.
+is a special EventSource implementation that you will never have to deal with directly.
 It is,

-however, at the core of the SDK is automatically added for you: this is the main event source
+however, at the core of the SDK and is automatically added for you: this is the main event source

-that listens for changes to your primary resources and triggers your Reconciler
+that listens for changes to your primary resources and triggers your Reconciler when needed.

 It features smart caching and is really optimized to minimize Kubernetes API accesses and avoid

-triggering unduly your Reconciler
+triggering your Reconciler unnecessarily.

 More on the philosophy of the non Kubernetes API related event source see in issue #729.